ConorMcNamara/pyPWR2/README.md

 # pwr2

-A Python implementation of the [pwr2](https://cran.r-project.org/web/packages/pwr2/index.html) R package; a library for calculating the power, sample size and minimum detectable effect of various Statistical Tests and Experiments.
+A Python implementation of the [pwr2](https://cran.r-project.org/web/packages/pwr2/index.html) R package; a library for calculating the power, sample size and minimum detectable effect of 1 and 2-way ANOVA tests.

 To quote the documentation

 > User friendly functions for power and sample size analysis at one-way and two-way ANOVA settings take either effect
 > size or delta and sigma as arguments.
 They are designed for both one-way and two-way ANOVA settings.
-In addition, a
-> function for plotting power curves is available for power comparison, which can be easily visualized by statisticians
-> and clinical researchers.

 ## Quick Example